-Procurement of all works, goods, and non-consulting and consulting services under Component 1b and Component 2 follows the World Bank's Procurement Regulations for IPF Borrowers (July 2016, revised November 2017 and August 2018), and will also be subject to the Bank's Anti-Corruption Guidelines (July 2016).
+Procurement of all works, non-consulting and consulting services under the project follow the World Bank's Procurement Regulations for IPF Borrowers (July 2016, revised November 2017, August 2018 and November 2020) and are subject to the Bank's Anti-Corruption Guidelines (July 2016).
+In case of any discrepancies between the local legislation, such as the Public Procurement Law (PPL), and the World Bank's Procurement Regulations for IPF Borrowers, the WB Procurement Regulations shall prevail.